-(1) In the event of suspicion of money laundering or terrorist financing, the Financial Intelligence Unit may issue a precept to stop a criminal activity or, at the request of the financial intelligence unit of another country, to suspend a transaction or impose restrictions on the disposal of property on an account, property kept on an account or property constituting the object of the transaction, professional act or professional service or other property suspected of being associated with money laundering or terrorist financing for up to 30 calendar days as of the delivery of the precept.
+- (1) In the event of suspicion of money laundering or terrorist financing, the Financial Intelligence Unit may issue a precept to stop a criminal activity or, at the request of the financial intelligence unit of another country, to suspend a transaction or impose restrictions on the disposal of property on an account, property kept on an account or property constituting the object of the transaction, official operation or official service or other property suspected of being associated with money laundering or terrorist financing for up to 30 calendar days as of the delivery of the precept.
 In the event property registered in the land register, ship register, central securities depository, motor register, register of construction works or another state register, the Financial Intelligence Unit may, in the event of justified suspicion, restrict the disposal of the property for the purpose of ensuring its preservation for up to 30 calendar days.

-(2) Before expiry of the period specified in subsection 1, a transaction may be made or the restriction of disposal of an account or other property may be derogated from only with the written consent of the Financial Intelligence Unit.
+[RT I. 21.11.2020.
+1 entry into force 01.01.2021] - (2) Before expiry of the period specified in subsection 1, a transaction may be made or the restriction of disposal of an account or other property may be derogated from only with the written consent of the Financial Intelligence Unit.